gpbl/SwiftChart/README.md

 # Getting started

-## To install SwiftChart via CocoaPods
+## Installing SwiftChart via CocoaPods

 SwiftChart is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: